flat-software/com.serif.AffinityPhoto2/README.md

 This will build and install the Flatpak to the local machine.
 Having Flathub as a Flatpak remote is required to fetch dependencies.

-1. Run the NodeJS download server.
+1. Run the NodeJS download server

 ```sh
 cd downloadserver